Policies, Procedures & Statutory Documentation

 Music technology introduction.

-Students will compose using a DAW on either the computers or iPads.
+Students will compose using a DAW on the Mac Mini computer suite.

 x